yitsushi/go-misskey/docs/patterns-and-structure.md

 Each service has a `service.go` file, that defines the service itself.
 In this file, we can define additional sub-services the same way as we register root services.
-All global constants live there.
+All constants which are relevant for that service live there.

 Example `service.go`: